TheRegisb/teatime_ncurse/README.md

 `make`

-If no error occurs during the compilation, teatime is now ready.
+If no error occurs during the compilation, Teatime is now ready.

 ## Usage:

-teatime is currently compiled as a local software.
+Teatime is currently compiled as a local software.
-You need to explicitly call him each time you want to run it
+You need to explicitly call it each time you want to run it

 `~/-your-/-path-/teatime [option(s)]`

 In order to use it from anywhere, you have to either create an alias in your shell .rc file (such as ~/.bashrc or ~/.zshrc) or move it in one of your bin folder (requiring root permission).

-By now, four options are availables
+Five options are availables

 ```
 -m --minutes={XX}	  -> Add XX minute(s) to the timer
 -s --seconds={YY}	  -> Add YY second(s) to the timer
+-p --pause		  -> Start the program with paused timer
 -h --help		  -> Display this help
 -v --version		  -> Display current version and extra info
  q 			  -> Quit the program during execution
+ p			  -> (Un)pause the timer during execution
 ```

-At least one time option is required, and the time should be greater than 0s.
+At least one time option is required, and the time should be between 00:01 and 99:59.
-Currently, the program shall end himself once the timer is reach or if the 'q' key is pressed during execution.
+Once the timer is reached, press any key to stop Teatime.